SophieBuckley/summerproject/README.md

 ##Summer Project##

-This is the repo where I'll keep everything to do with my summer project (solving as many problems as I can on [Project Euler](https://projecteuler.net)).
+This is the repo where I'll keep all of my answers to the problems on [Project Euler](https://projecteuler.net).